 This low carb bread is free of all nuts too!!
-My nut free keto bread uses a combination of seeds and coconut flour, to create a fiberlicious loaf of bread for all your bready keto creations!
+My nut free keto bread uses a combination of seeds and coconut flour to create a fiberlicious loaf for all your keto creations!

 To finally lose my excess baby weight and get the scale going back in the right direction (after years of trying to do ‘everything’ right) I finally stumbled upon a version of the keto diet that finally worked!